guile-sql

 (#:from (#:as ,active-users u))

-Use #:lift to force a value to be treated as a parameter even if it looks like a query alist.
+Use #:lift to force a value to be treated as a parameter even if it looks like a query.
 See lift-form.

 Scheme symbols use kebab-case; SQL identifiers use snake_case.
 The conversion is automatic: